d-quintal/d-quintal.github.io/index.md

 layout: home
 ---

-# Quintal Consulting
+#

-### My goal is to get your technology to work for you, making your life and your work simpler and more efficient.
+## My goal is to get your technology to work for you, making your life and your work simpler and more efficient.

 I am available for large and small engagements, onsite and remote, in the Boston area and worldwide.
 I work with business clients and in residential settings.